So you’ve decided to give it a go. … And backup your iPhone to your MacBook.

-Yes, you can.
-It’s quick, takes less than 5 minutes.
+It’s quick to do.
+Takes less than 5 minutes.

-Then this is how you do it now that a backup to iTunes is not an option.
+Then this is how you backup your iPhone data.
+Now that a backup through iTunes is not an option.

-And you can use this way to backup to sync your calendar.
-And contacts across your MacBook, iPhone and iPad.
+Plus sync your calendar and contacts across your MacBook, iPhone and iPad.

 1. Open a Finder window.

-4. Be sure the General tab is picked in your Finder window.
+4. Pick General in the button bar in your Finder window.

 5. Click ‘Back up all of the data on your iPhone to this Mac.’

-You can encrypt your local backup by picking to “Encrypt local backup.”
+You can have an encrypted backup by clicking “Encrypt local backup.”

 1. Open Up A Finder Window.

-You’ll find the Finder On Your Mac’s Dock.
-Double click to open up a new window.
+You’ll find Finder in Your Mac’s Dock.
+Double click on Finder to open up a new window.

 2. Plug Your iPhone Into Your Mac.

-Depending on the age of your Mac.
-And for that matter your iPhone.
-You’re going to need the right cables to do it.
+Depending on the age of your Mac and iPhone.
+You’re going to need the right cable ends to plug in.

 For your newer Mac with USB C ports than you’ll need:

-Or a USB C hub with type A ports on it.
+Or you can use a USB C hub with type A ports on it.
 Satechi do a good one if you’re thinking of getting one.
 You can use the linked words to take a look at a review on it.